codepr/codepr.github.io/_posts/2019-03-06-sol-mqtt-broker-p3.md

-Another 3 static functions added, as shown, there's a `recv_packet` function that like foretold by his name, have the duty of receiving streams of bytes till a full MQTT packet is built, relying on functions from `mqtt`` module, the other two are respectively `on_read` and `on_write`.
+Another 3 static functions added, as shown, there's a `recv_packet` function that like foretold by his name, have the duty of receiving streams of bytes till a full MQTT packet is built, relying on functions from `mqtt` module, the other two are respectively `on_read` and `on_write`.

-To be noted that, these 3 callbacks, rearm the socket using previously defined helper bouncing the ball on each others. `on_read` callback specifically, based upon a return code from the calling of a handler (chosen in turn to the type of command received from the client), rearm the socket for read or write or not at all.
+To be noted that, these 3 callbacks, rearm the socket using previously defined helper bouncing the ball on each others. `on_read` callback specifically, based upon a return code from the calling of a handler (chosen in turn to the type of command received from the client on the line
+`int rc = handlers[hdr.bits.type](cb, &packet)`), rearm the socket for read or write or not at all.
 This last case will cover disconnections for errors and legitimate `DISCONNECT` packets.

-On the write callback we see that the `send_bytes` call pass in a payload with `data` and `size` as fields; it's a convenient structure I defined to make it simpler to track number of bytes on an array, this case to know how many bytes to write out.
+On the write callback we see that the `send_bytes` call pass in a payload with data and size as fields; it's a convenient structure I defined to make it simpler to track number of bytes on an array, this case to know how many bytes to write out.
 We have to re-open the `src/pack.h` and `src/pack.c` to add these utilities.